ethereum/ethereum-org-website/src/content/glossary/index.md

 ### 51% attack {#51-attack}

-A type of attack on a decentralized [network](#network) where a group gains control of the majority of the staked ether securing the network.
-With the majority stake, they can determine what gets added to the blockchain.
-However, they cannot change the chain history unless they have over 66% of the staked ether.
+A type of attack on a decentralized [network](#network) where a group gains control of the majority of the decision making power regarding the contents of the chain.
+In Ethereum proof-of-stake this would be achieved by accumulating more than half of the total staked ether.
+This would allow an attacker to decide which new blocks are added to the blockchain.
+However, to revert the chain or double-spend an attacker would require at least 66% of the total staked ether.

 ## A {#section-a}